 Help your company develop a new branch office.
 Discuss the specific geographical areas considered, the one selected, and your reasons for these selections.
 Identify the marketing units (MUs) in which you will concentrate and prepare a comprehensive marketing plan that identifies how you will penetrate the MUs.
-Also identify a detailed business plan that identifies projected revenues and expenses for the first five years, beginning with start-up, and including the cost of HQ oversight.
+Also prepare a detailed business plan that identifies projected revenues and expenses for the first five years, beginning with start-up, and including the cost of HQ oversight.
 Justify all assumptions.

-- an executive summary; - an orienting overview or introduction; - a narrative explaining the methods employed in location selection; - a description of the types of people within prospective client organizations that decide about retaining firms such as yours, a description of the people and things (e.g., others in the company, periodicals, local newspapers) who influence procurement decisions, and a description of the methods you will employ to reach these decision-makers and decisioninfluencers; and - projected revenue/expenses for the initial five years.
+- an executive summary; - an orienting overview or introduction in which you discuss the project's purposes and goals; - a narrative explaining the methods employed in location selection;

+- a description of the types of people within prospective client organizations that decide about retaining firms such as yours, a description of the people and things (e.g., others in the company, periodicals, local newspapers) who influence procurement decisions, and a description of the methods you will employ to reach these decision-makers and decisioninfluencers; and - projected revenue/expenses for the initial five years.